The Importance of Sensorimotor Development for Child Growth

 The Sensorimotor Stage of Development

-During the first stage of development, “Piaget theorized that children and infants acquired knowledge through sensory experiences during this earliest stage of cognitive development.
+During the first stage of development, “Piaget theorized that children and infants acquire knowledge through sensory experiences during this earliest stage of cognitive development.
 They learn through manipulating objects in their environment.
 Learning occurs through reacting, sensing and physically responding to their physical environment” (Murphy, 2022).

 Object Permanence